 However, retirement account withdrawals – such as money from an IRA or 401(k) – are fully taxed.
 There are not offsetting credits or exemptions for this income category.

 It is important to note that Oregon does not have a state sales tax.
 This can make higher income taxes feel more manageable, as you can shop without having to worry about paying more than the cost of the item.

 Additionally, the Beaver State’s property tax rates are close to the national average.
 Seniors may also qualify for a property tax deferral program.
 If your household income is at or below $46,500 (for 2021), your net worth is below $500,000, and you meet other qualifications, you could be eligible for the program.

 Part-Time Job Opportunities

-Best Cities for Retirees in Louisiana
+Best Cities for Retirees in Oregon

 If you enjoy reading our blog posts and would like to try your hand at blogging, we have good news for you; you can do exactly that on Saving Advice.
 Just click here to get started.
 If you want to be able to customize your blog on your own domain and need hosting service, we recommend trying BlueHost.
 They offer powerful hosting services for $3.95/month!